lodriguez/archlinux-AMDVLK/README.md

-# PKGBUILD-amdvlk
+# archlinux-AMDVLK
-PKGBUILD to build stable AMDVLK-release from source
+PKGBUILDs to build stable AMDVLK-releases from source

 The AMD Open Source Driver for Vulkan® is an open-source Vulkan driver for AMD Radeon™ graphics adapters on Linux®.